MSNP1381/msnp1381.github.io/_posts/2024-09-07-Evolution-Prompt.md

 ## TextGrad in Prompt Optimization

-TextGrad is a framework for optimizing large language models (LLMs) using text-based feedback.
+TextGrad is a framework for optimizing Large Language Models (LLMs) using text-based feedback.
 It treats natural language as a differentiable signal, allowing AI systems to learn and improve through textual inputs rather than traditional numerical data.

 ![TextGrad Framework](assets/img/evoPrompt/textGrad.png)
 _The TextGrad framework process_{: .text-center}